singingwolfboy/flask-dance/docs/storages.rst

 A Flask-Dance blueprint has a token storage associated with it, which is an object that knows how to store and retrieve OAuth tokens from some kind of persistent storage.
-The default storage uses the :ref:`Flask session <flask:sessions>` to store OAuth tokens, which is simple and requires no configuration.
-However, when the user closes their browser, the OAuth token will be lost, so its not a good choice for production usage.
-Fortunately, Flask-Dance comes with some other storages to choose from.
+A storage is most often some kind of database, but it doesn't have to be.

 .. _flask-session-storage: